eliimac/eliimac/README.md

 ## About me:

-- 🌱 I'm a full stack student, learning English and German
+- 🌱 I'm a full stack student, learning english.
 - ⚡ Fun fact: the nickname "elimac" is my name backwards.

 <hr>